Triffin v. Pomerantz Staffing Services, LLC

 Plaintiff presented no sworn statements or other evidential material in opposition to

-Pomerantz's sworn statements that the checks did not come from its check stock
+Pomerantz's sworn statements that the checks did not come from its

-judgment entered in favor of Pomerantz.
+the summary judgment entered in favor of Pomerantz.

 Even if the Code were to permit liability on a drawer whose signature has been forged,